Pinterest Pixel

 Horizontal Bar Chart

-A smaller percentage leads to broader bars and reduced gaps, enhancing clarity.
-Play around with these settings to strike the perfect balance between a clear separation of data points and optimal use of space.
+A smaller percentage leads to wider bars and reduced gaps, enhancing clarity.
+Play around with these settings to strike the optimal balance between a clear separation of data points and optimal use of space.

 Adding a splash of color and inserting informative data labels can turn a bland bar chart into an insightful visual story.
 Take advantage of Excel’s vast color palette to differentiate between categories or highlight specific data points.

 For added clarity, sprinkle your chart with data labels to display exact values.
-Right-click the bars and choose ‘Add Data Labels‘ or use the ‘Chart Elements’ button to access further customization options for position and format.
+Right-click the bars and choose ‘Add Data Labels‘ or use the ‘Chart Elements’ button to further customize position and format.

 STEP 1: Select your data and insert a bar chart.